Dlhw/ESP32-based-Iot-Gateway/README.md

 ## Overview

-This project demonstrates an ESP32-based IoT application that integrates Wi-Fi, Bluetooth, MQTT communication, an LCD display, and a potentiometer as a replacement for sensor readings.
+This project demonstrates an ESP32-based IoT application that integrates Wi-Fi, Bluetooth, MQTT communication, a LCD display, and a potentiometer as a replacement for sensor readings.
 The ESP32 connects to a Wi-Fi network, scans for available networks, communicates with an MQTT broker, and allows control of on-board LED via Bluetooth.

 ## Features